Customer Segmentation in Banking: Impact Strategies 2026

 - Explore effective customer segmentation in the banking sector.

-- Analyze the differences in strategies between retail banking and other segments.
+- Analyze the differences in segmentation strategies between retail banking and other segments.

-- The evolution of segmentation toward more dynamic models that make it possible to act according to each customer’s moment and context.
+- Examine the evolution of segmentation toward more dynamic models that make it possible to act according to each customer’s moment and context.

-- Exploring how tools such as the NBA Decision Engine offered by Latinia enable real time event based activation.
+- Explore how tools such as Latinia’s Real-Time Decision Engine enable real-time, event-based activation.

-- Identify opportunities and challenges that this strategy presents.
+- Identify the opportunities and challenges that this strategy presents.

-We invite you to join us on this strategic journey, during which we will unveil key insights and approaches that will enable us to fine-tune our segmentation tactics in today’s banking landscape.
+We invite you to join us on this strategic journey, during which we will examine key insights and approaches that can help banks refine their segmentation strategies in today’s banking landscape.

 Customer Segmentation in Retail Banking vs. Other Segments

-- Retail Banking: Serves individual consumers and offers essential banking services like savings accounts, checking accounts, and consumer loans.
+- Retail Banking: Serves individual consumers and offers essential banking services such as savings accounts, checking accounts, and consumer loans.

 - Private Banking: Focuses on high-net-worth individuals and provides personalized wealth management and financial advisory services.

-- Commercial Banking: Targets small to medium-sized businesses and provides business loans, cash management, and other business-related financial services.
+- Commercial Banking: Targets small and medium-sized businesses and provides business loans, cash management, and other business-related financial services.

-- Wholesale Banking: Works with large corporations, financial institutions, and governments, offering services like project financing and debt issuance.
+- Wholesale Banking: Works with large corporations, financial institutions, and governments, offering services such as project financing and debt issuance.

 - Investment Banking: Caters to corporate clients and high-net-worth individuals, specializing in capital markets, mergers and acquisitions, and advisory services.

-While each type of banking has its own segmentation and strategies, this article will focus specifically on the characteristics of customer segmentation in Retail Banking.
+While each type of banking has its own segmentation strategies, this article will focus specifically on the characteristics of customer segmentation in retail banking.

 Retail Banking: Detailed Customer Segmentation

-Retail Banking is possibly the most familiar banking segment for most people, as it deals directly with the average consumer, offering various products and services used in everyday life.
+Retail banking is possibly the most familiar banking segment for most people, as it deals directly with individual consumers and offers a wide range of products and services used in everyday life.

 Key Consumer Segments and Their Distinguishing Factors

 Understanding key consumer segments and what sets them apart is vital for any bank aiming to nurture and expand customer relationships.
-Segmentation has become an indispensable tool that categorizes customers into subgroups based on various variables such as attitudes, needs, or behaviors.
+Segmentation has become an indispensable tool that categorizes customers into subgroups based on variables such as attitudes, needs, and behaviors.

-According to recent findings from CRIF and Accenture, today’s banking environment can be described through five clear customer profiles.
-These profiles reflect how preferences, expectations, and behaviours have shifted in a context where digital usage, trust, and advice now influence banking decisions more than ever.
+According to recent findings from CRIF’s Banking on Banks 2024 report and the Accenture Banking Consumer Study 2025, today’s banking environment can be described through several clear customer profiles.
+They reflect how preferences, expectations, and behaviors have shifted in a context where digital usage, trust, and advice increasingly influence banking decisions.

-The preference for digital channels is growing consistently across all age groups.
+The preference for digital channels is growing consistently across age groups.

 Profile characteristics:

-- Uses the mobile phone as the main channel for all operations.
+- Uses mobile banking as the main channel for everyday operations.

 Profile characteristics:

-- Uses the app for quick operations but goes to a branch for complex decisions.
+- Uses the app for quick operations but may visit a branch for complex decisions.

-- Maintains a preference for human interactions to solve problems.
+- Maintains a preference for human interaction when solving important problems.

 Profile characteristics:

-- Views banking as a fully digitalisable, utilitarian service.
+- Views banking as a predominantly digital and highly accessible service.

-62% of customers would leave a bank if they feel their data is not safe. – CRIF
+CRIF found that 62% of customers would consider changing provider if they felt their personal data was not secure.

 Profile characteristics: